"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Methods

 Each participant completed the study individually in an in-person session with a researcher.
 Each participant first went through a 15-minute Preparation Phase where they reviewed the participant information sheet, signed a consent form, and completed a background questionnaire to provide demographic information.

-\rev{Prior work has shown that people tend to view an AI system as more fair when they personally receive a favorable outcome \cite{10.1145/3313831.3376813}, for example, a ``Good Credit'' decision in our credit rating scenario.
-To ensure an objective assessment and remain unaffected by favorable or unfavorable AI outcomes, our participants, as decision subjects, were not given any specific decision label (i.e., ``Good Credit'' or ``Bad Credit'').}
+Prior work has shown that people tend to view an AI system as more fair when they personally receive a favorable outcome \cite{10.1145/3313831.3376813}, for example, a ``Good Credit'' decision in our credit rating scenario.
+To ensure an objective assessment and remain unaffected by favorable or unfavorable AI outcomes, our participants, as decision subjects, were not \rev{told that any specific decision label applied to themselves (i.e., whether they would personally receive ``Good Credit'' or ``Bad Credit'') when assessing fairness}.